Gluten is a group of proteins called glutelins and prolamins. They are found in grains like wheat, malt, rye, and barley.

 - Nut flours

-Plain milk from animals (cows, goat, or sheep) is gluten-free in its natural state.
+Plain milk from animals (cows, goats, or sheep) is gluten-free in its natural state.

 However when buying butter, yogurt, or ice cream, be sure to check the label for barley malt or maltodextrin, which may be used as sweeteners.

 Hard cheese is gluten-free, but it always pays to check the label.

 Meat, Poultry, and Fish

 According to Celiac.com, beef, pork, lamb, poultry and fish are naturally gluten-free (3).
 Again just like the fresh fruits and veggies, store them separate from any gluten-containing products to avoid cross-contamination.
 Wash before you cook.